Get

 Male Siamese cats are known for being playful and curious.
 They are also very smart, and training them to use the litter box shouldn’t be an issue.
 Many Siamese cats quickly learn to play games like “fetch,” and some even learn to follow basic commands.

-Male Siamese cats, in particular, enjoy training and exercise as it helps them get rid of excess energy in a positive way.
+Male Siamese cats often enjoy training and exercise, as it helps them get rid of excess energy in a positive way.
 Training and quality exercise time are necessary for Siamese cats, as they can become destructive when they feel bored or otherwise ignored.

 Health

 The lifespan of male and female Siamese cats is 15–20 years on average.
-Both genders have the potential to develop certain conditions, particularly retinal atrophy, a progressive eye condition that can lead to blindness.
+Both genders can be prone to certain health conditions, including progressive retinal atrophy (PRA), which affects vision, as well as other issues such as asthma or heart disease.

-Regarding mental health, Siamese cats are much more likely to develop separation anxiety.
+Regarding emotional health, Siamese cats are much more likely to develop separation anxiety.
 This is because they become very attached to their owners and can become anxious about being left alone.

 scottish fold siamese mixed cat outdoors